Working with Stdin, Stdout, and Stderr

 $ ls | grep ".txt"

-This pipes the output of ls
+This pipes the output of ls (which lists files and directories) to grep, which filters lines containing ".txt".

 - Redirecting

-to Different Files:
+stdoutandstderrto Different Files:

 $ myprogram > output.log 2> error.log

-, allowing for separate logging of standard output and error messages.
+This runs myprogram, directing stdout to output.log and stderr to error.log, allowing for separate logging of standard output and error messages.

 If you encounter any challenges with these practices, please don't hesitate to reach out to us.
 We would be glad to assist you.